piger/qstode/doc/api.rst

      }
    }

-The dictionary fields are:
+The dictionary keys are:

 id
-    Internal ID of the bookmark
+    Internal ID of the bookmark.

 title
-    HTML title of the web page.
+    Title given to the bookmark by the owner.

 url
-    URL of the web page.
+    URL of the bookmarked item.

 tags
-    The list of tags related to the bookmark.
+    The list of tags assigned to the bookmark.

 notes
-    The optional notes field containing a sample text from the web page.
+    The optional notes field.

 private
-    Privacy status of the bookmark
+    Privacy status of the bookmark.

 content_date
-    The date (without timestamp) of the web page content
+    The date (without timestamp) of the web page content.

 creation_date
-    The timestamp of the bookmark creation
+    Date and time of the bookmark creation.

 last_modified
-    The timestamp of the last modification to the bookmark
+    Date and time of the last modification to the bookmark data.

-.. note:: All timestamp values are in UTC format!
+.. note:: All timestamps are in UTC format!

 API Endpoints
 =============